Marconiusiii/OhCraps/README.md

 Bet on the Don't Pass Line by typing 'd' and hitting Enter, then follow the prompts to place your bet.
 This bet wins if a 2 or 3 rolls on the Come Out roll.
 Rolling a 12 will push, so you will not lose nor win and the bet will be returned to you.
 This bet loses when rolling a 7 or 11 on the Come Out roll, and if any other number rolls that will become the point for the point phase of the game.
 If the shooter rolls a 7 in the Point phase of the game, the Don't Pass bet will win.

 Once you've set your Line Bets, type 'x' and hit Enter to continue on with the game.
+Should your Line bets win in the come out phase, the bets will stay out on the table for you.

 #### Place Bets